 Popular Skills for Customer Relationship Management (CRM) Director

-Customer Relationship Management Directors report using a pretty varied skill set on the job.
-Most notably, facility with Salesforce, Email Marketing, and Sales are correlated to pay that is significantly above average, leading to increases of 49 percent, 30 percent, and 7 percent, respectively.
+Customer Relationship Management Directors report using a diverse set of skills on the job.
+Most notably, facility with Salesforce and Email Marketing are correlated to pay that is significantly above average, leading to increases of 41 percent and 23 percent, respectively.
 Skills that pay less than market rate include Operations Management, People Management, and Customer Relationship Management.
 Most people who know Customer Relationship Management also know Project Management and Email Marketing.

 Pay by Experience Level for Customer Relationship Management (CRM) Director